oracle/terraform-provider-oci/docs/examples/compute/instance_chef/README.md

     #   | |_| |  _ < / ___ | |___| |___| |___
     #    \___/|_| \_/_/   \_\____|_____|_____|
 ***
-## Manage an instance
+## Bootstrap an instance as a Chef node
-This example launches an instance into an existing subnet, registers the instance with a Chef server, includes a user-data script in the instance launch, remote executes a command, and outputs the public and private IP address of the instance.
+This example shows how to use Terraform to bootstrap an OCI instance as a Chef node, register it with an existing Chef server, and run a recipe.
+When the plan completes, you will have a running web server with content and the correct firewall configuration.

 ### Prerequisites